 It’s natural for owners to let their cats eat a few scraps from their plate as a treat and, while this isn’t too harmful if done in moderation, you need to do so carefully.
 Feeding your cat something unpalatable can either have adverse effects on their weight, make them very sick, or worse.

-Cats can react to human good in various ways, so it’s good to arm yourself with as much dietary knowledge about the foods cats can’t eat to avoid any unfortunate accidents.
+Cats can react to human food in various ways, so it’s good to arm yourself with as much dietary knowledge about the foods cats can’t eat to avoid any unfortunate accidents.

 Should You Feed a Cat Human Food?